marijnh/Eloquent-JavaScript/00_intro.md

 {{index "while loop", loop}}

 This version gives us a few more improvements.
 Most importantly, there is no need to specify the way we want the program to jump back and forth anymore.
 The `while` language construct takes care of that.
 It continues executing the block (wrapped in braces) below it as long as the condition it was given holds.
 That condition is `count <= 10`, which means “_count_ is less than or equal to 10”.
 We no longer have to create a temporary value and compare that to zero, which was an uninteresting detail.
 Part of the power of programming languages is that they take care of uninteresting details for us.

 {{index "console.log"}}

-At the end of the program, after the `while` construct has finished, the `console.log` operation is applied to the result in order to write it as output.
+At the end of the program, after the `while` construct has finished, the `console.log` operation is used to write out the result.

 {{index "sum function", "range function", abstraction, function}}

-Finally, here is what the
-program could look like if we happened to have the convenient operations `range` and `sum` available, which respectively create a ((collection)) of numbers within a range and compute the sum of a collection of numbers:
+Finally, here is what the program could look like if we happened to have the convenient operations `range` and `sum` available, which respectively create a ((collection)) of numbers within a range and compute the sum of a collection of numbers:

 ```{startCode: true}
 console.log(sum(range(1, 10)));